Q. What causes hearing loss?

 Based on your audiogram, your EarQ professional will be able to tell if you have normal hearing or if you have mild, moderate, moderately severe, severe or profound hearing loss.
 This result will determine whether or not you need hearing aids and, if you do, which type is right for you.

 Q. Can my family practice doctor test my hearing?

-If you'd prefer making one appointment instead of going to your doctor then to your EarQ provider, you can come directly to us for your hearing evaluation.
+If you'd prefer to make just one appointment instead of going to your doctor and then to your EarQ provider, you can come directly to us for your hearing evaluation.

 Q. What are the degrees of hearing loss?

 The degree of hearing loss is determined during your hearing evaluation, and the results are shown in an audiogram.
 Your hearing evaluation rates the highness or lowness in pitch that is difficult for you to hear, and how loud sounds have to be before you can pick up on them.
 Based on that, your EarQ provider will figure out your degree of hearing loss.

 Mild: This means that you may have some trouble hearing conversations in a noisy room or when someone is speaking quietly.
 In quiet environments, mild hearing loss is manageable.